My Baby (Lil' Romeo song)

-"My Baby" is the first single by American rapper Lil' Romeo from his self-titled debut album by No Limit Records.
-The song features Ms Peaches and samples "I Want You Back" by The Jackson 5.
-It topped the Billboard R&B chart and reached number three on the Billboard Hot 100, and is, to date, Romeo's biggest hit.
-It was featured in the video game Thrillville: Off the Rails.
+"My Baby" is a song by American rapper Lil' Romeo from his self-titled debut album.
+The song features additional vocals from Ms. Peaches and samples "I Want You Back" by the Jackson 5.
+Released as Lil' Romeo's debut single in April 2001, it topped the US Billboard Hot R&B/Hip-Hop Singles & Tracks and Hot Rap Singles charts, ending 2001 as Billboard's most successful rap song.
+It additionally reached number three on the Billboard Hot 100 and entered the top 40 in Australia and New Zealand.